CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 **withDeleted()**

-If $useSoftDeletes is true, then the find* methods will not return any rows where 'deleted = 1'.
+If $useSoftDeletes is true, then the find* methods will not return any rows where 'deleted_at IS NOT NULL'.
 To temporarily override this, you can use the withDeleted() method prior to calling the find* method.
 ::

 	// Only gets non-deleted rows (deleted = 0)